If you loved Detective Bureau 2-3: Go to Hell, Bastards!, try Lupin the Third: The Legend of the Gold of Babylon

 What they share

-Both films are directed by Seijun Suzuki, and they both carry the playful mood tag, and they sit in Action / Crime territory.
+Both films are directed by Seijun Suzuki, and they both carry the neon soaked, playful mood tags, and they sit in Action / Crime territory.
 If that's the register that drew you to Detective Bureau 2-3: Go to Hell, Bastards!, the second film will land in a comparable space — through a different lens.

 What Lupin the Third: The Legend of the Gold of Babylon is